GeoffreyHayward/M814-16K-Foley/.junie/guidelines.md

   - Feel free to add and edit requirements when you see gaps.
 You are also free to add comments to requirements in the corresponding `Comments:` section (Comment as `Junin AI` within the commenter name block).
   - Also look for and apply all relevant non-functional requirements.
     - And append, as a list each non-functional that was applied, to the written functional requirement.
+- For now, mock all external endpoints, except the Database.

 ## Important Architectural Principles